 Set up payment policies

-When you set up a payment policy in Fresha, it becomes the default for clients to confirm their appointment with you.
+When you set up a payment policy in Fresha, it automatically applies to all appointments booked by default.
+Clients must meet the policy requirements to confirm their appointment with you.

-You can apply custom rules for specific services, client groups, or appointment value.
-This gives you flexibility to decide when upfront payments are required and how they’re applied.
+You can also create custom payment rules for specific services, client groups, or appointment values.
+This flexibility allows you to decide when upfront payments are required and how they’re applied.

 Set up upfront deposits